TimBaumgart/flutter_map_polywidget/README.md

 ),
 ```

-If you want your widget to only rotate to portrait or landscape dimensions, you can do that by
+If you want your widget to only rotate to `portrait` or `landscape` orientation, you can do that by
 defining `forceOrientation`:

 ```dart